yau-msc-events/yau-msc-events.github.io/seminar-dc.md

 The residual category (or the Kuznetsov component) of a quadric surface bundles is the non-trivial component in the derived category.
 It is equivalent to the twisted derived category of a double cover over the base when the quadric surface bundle has simple degeneration (fibers have corank at most 1).
 I will consider quadric surface bundles with fibers of corank at most 2 and describe their residual categories as (twisted) derived categories of some scheme in two situations: (1) when the bundle has a smooth section; (2) when the base is a surface and both the total space and base are smooth.
 As an application, I will also describe the residual categories of certain complete intersections of quadrics.

-## Ying Xie (Fudan)
+## Genki Oouchi

-Jan 5 2022
+Mar 22 2022

-### Cyclic covering of projective spaces and matrix factorizations
+### Perverse schobers and Orlov equivalences

-In this talk, I will discuss the matrix factorization categories associated to the cyclic coverings of projective spaces.
-I will derive a semi-orthogonal decomposition of the equivariant matrix factorization category of the covering space in terms of matrix factorizations categories of the branched loci.
+A perverse schober is a categorification of perverse sheaves proposed by Kapranov-Schechtman.
+In this talk, I would like to construct some examples of perverse schobers on the Riemann sphere using derived categories of Calabi-Yau hypersurfaces and Orlov equivalences.